Many more flights carrying British nationals to take off from Sudan, says Sunak

 Mr Sunak said he could not “guarantee” the long-term safety of the air route being used given the volatility of the ceasefire, but other options were being considered.

-Defence Secretary Ben Wallace earlier said Royal Marines are also scoping out a possible seaborne evacuation from the more “benign environment” of Port Sudan, some 500 miles from the capital.
+Mr Wallace earlier said Royal Marines were scoping out a possible seaborne evacuation from the more “benign environment” of Port Sudan, some 500 miles from the capital.

-HMS Lancaster and the RFA Cardigan Bay have both been sent to the region.
+HMS Lancaster and the RFA Cardigan Bay have been sent to the region.

-Mr Wallace said around 120 British troops are supporting the operation at the airfield near the capital, which is currently being secured by the German military.
+Mr Wallace said there is “some risk that some of the planes are not full”.

-UK forces have the “capacity” to take over should allied troops leave, he said.
+He told Channel 4 News: “We can take, really, who turns up at the moment.

 Mr Sunak defended the UK’s approach against criticism that it is failing those stuck in Khartoum, saying it was “right” that diplomats were prioritised “because they were being targeted”.